ONSdigital/eq-questionnaire-runner/README.md

 ``` shell
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.5/install.sh | bash
 ```
-You will need to have specific node version installed to run the tests.
+You will need to have the correct node version installed to run the tests.
 To do this, use the following commands:

 ``` shell
 nvm install